 Arai helmets are already popular with MotoGP stars -- Nicky Hayden and Dani Pedrosa are two of the most prominent MotoGP riders using them today.
 During the 2012 Daytona Bike week former AMA champions and competitors Josh Hayes, Danny Eslick, Blake Young, Martin Cardenas, Jason DiSalvo, Jake Johnson, Michael Martin, Geoff May, Elena Mayers and Chris Ulrich will be sporting Arai helmets as well.

-"Between these two powerhouse line-ups, Arai could have an amazing Daytona, even though we know full well that racing's completely unpredictable," Jeff Weil says about the prospects for 2012.
+"Between black porn these two powerhouse line-ups, Arai could have an amazing Daytona, even though we know full well that racing's completely unpredictable," Jeff Weil says about the prospects for 2012.